hetida/hetida-designer/docs/execution/execution_via_kafka.md

 docker-compose -f docker-compose-kafka.yml down --volumes && docker-compose -f docker-compose-kafka.yml up --force-recreate --build
 ```

-We will demonstrate workflow execution via Kafka using one of the example workflows provided with the default component/workflow deployment, so do not forget to run the deployment command as described in the main Readme:
+We will demonstrate workflow execution via Kafka using one of the example workflows provided with the default component/workflow deployment.
+Thus, if you have disabled auto-deployment, don't forget to run the base component / workflow deployment command as described in the [main Readme](../../README.md) or [import documentation](../import_export.md):

 ```bash
 docker run --rm \